BeamMW/docs-gitbook/desktop/settings.md

 Locating your Beam wallet folder is crucial if you wish to save your transaction histories and other metadata between Beam software updates.

 As many Beam wallet features remain in the beta phase, it is natural to encounter the occasional bug or glitch.
-If your wallet keeps crashing as you attempt to perform a specific function or have a transaction status that reads as "in progress" for longer than 24 hours, it is time to contact Beam technical support.&#x20;
+If your wallet keeps crashing as you attempt to perform a specific function or have a transaction status that reads as "in progress" for longer than 24 hours, it is time to contact Beam technical support.

 Go to **Report a Problem** and follow the steps listed, or view them below: